 It is Alimony.
 Alimony can be awarded to EITHER spouse based on, Primarily, the need and ability of the parties.
 Alimony is a very inexact area of Florida Family Law.
-There are numerous types of alimony: Permanent (Until one of you die or remarry, ouch, or great, depending on who you are), Temporary (while the divorce is going on to keep things status quo, ie., mortgage payments paid, electricity paid, cable and phone paid, car payments and insurance paid, lawn guy paid, food on the table, you get the idea), lump sum (I will take it, or give it, all now, so I do not have to write or receive your checks monthly), Rehabilitative, (help me get educated or trained to get a good job so I can be self supporting), Permanent (for marriages 7 years or less), Bridge the Gap (Bridging the gap between a married and unmarried spouse), etc. The variations/combinations are endless.
+There are numerous types of alimony: Permanent (Until one of you die or remarry, ouch, or great, depending on who you are), Temporary (while the divorce is going on to keep things status quo, ie., mortgage payments paid, electricity paid, cable and phone paid, car payments and insurance paid, lawn guy paid, food on the table, you get the idea), lump sum (I will take it, or give it, all now, so I do not have to write or receive your checks monthly), Rehabilitative, (help me get educated or trained to get a good job so I can be self supporting), Permanent (for marriages 17 years or more), Bridge the Gap (Bridging the financial gap between being a married individual and an unmarried individual), etc. The variations/combinations are endless.

 The Court must consider the standard of living of both spouses that was established during the marriage, length of the marriage, the circumstances of the case and of the parties, whether the spouse who is getting the award lacks sufficient income to provide for his/her reasonable needs and whether the party paying the alimony has sufficient income to provide for the other's reasonable needs.